|Background artwork by Tenement01. Text by Christina Moore.|

 “The Alphans, Captain!”
 Sasha said in an excited whisper.
 “There’s one among them—these are Psychons!”

 Memory of the information packet distributed to all ships and starbases regarding the moon from another universe, and its inhabitants, came rushing back to him.
-Among the 287 Humans living in the moonbase was a single alien.
+Among the 287 Humans living in the moonbase was a single non-human.

 Maya.
 A Psychon.